 “Well, come to the Troubadour tonight.
 We’ll introduce you.”

-“Would you?” they were dying, but had sense enough to hug us and give us modest kisses.
-Jack loved it.
+“Would you?” they are dying, but have sense enough to hug us and give us modest kisses.
+Jack loves it.

 “Hey, where can a lonely New Yorker get something to eat around here?”

-We all jumped in a cab, as they girls giggled that we were ‘so New York.’
-Jack wanted to read our review by Robert Hilburn.
-It was mostly about Elton and the two different sets he had played Sunday night.
-Jack was reading it aloud and skipped all the details about Elton’s set, finally coming to our appearance.
+We all jump in a cab, as they girls giggle that we’re ‘so New York.’
+Jack wants to read our review by Robert Hilburn.
+It’s mostly about Elton and the two different sets he played Sunday night.
+Jack is reading it aloud and skips all the details about Elton’s set, until finally coming to our appearance.

 ‘At the second encore, well past midnight, a rag-tag bunch of teenagers were invited onstage, as the oldest was celebrating his 18th birthday.
 Elton did a quick ‘happy birthday’ riff, and then announced that the kids were going to do their own version of ‘Crocodile Rock.’
 Elton had skipped this rocker during his solo set.
 With three guitars, including the Runaways’ Joan Jett, and Elton standing at the piano, a ripping electric version got the crowd up and dancing at the normally staid Troubadour.
 The boys suggested another 50’s style dance song and Elton had a huge smile as they covered Freddie ‘Boom Boom’ Cannon’s ‘Palisades Park.’
 The crowd down front loved it.
 Swing dancing broke out.
 The big surprise of the night closed the show with gasps from the Elton fans as another boy rushed on stage and planted a big kiss on the lips of the flamboyant Elton.